JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 Create a class that will connect the application to the API:

-1. In the common source set `shared/src/commonMain/kotlin`, create a directory with the name `com/jetbrains/spacetutorial/network`.
+1. In the common source set `shared/src/commonMain/kotlin`, create a package with the name `com/jetbrains/spacetutorial/network`.
 2. Inside the `network` directory, create the `SpaceXApi` class:

    ```kotlin